lsubaldo/ski-hill-game/README.md

 ## Game Overview

-Sled down a ski hill while controlling moving direction, collecting coins, and avoiding branches!
+A dog is sledding down a ski hill while controlling moving direction, collecting coins, and avoiding branches!

 ## Models